DNA Extraction from Feathers – HotSHOT Kit

 Select heat block function (2) and then set the temperature to 95oC for 20 minutes.

-Leave tubes to cool and then pipette 75 μl of HotSHOT Neutralising Buffer (from the HotSHOT DNA Extraction Kit) into each labelled PCR tube containing a sample, using a fresh pipette tip each time.
+Leave tubes to cool and then pipette 75 μl of HotSHOT Neutralising Buffer (from the HotSHOT DNA Extraction Kit) into each labelled PCR tube containing a sample.
+Again, you can use a fresh pipette tip each time, or use the same pipette tip to carefully squirt the reagent into the tube without touching the sides of the tube.
+If your pipette tip does touch anything, discard it and use another fresh pipette tip.

 Mix the solutions thoroughly by holding each PCR tube between your thumb and forefinger and inverting the tube several times.